MaterializeInc/materialize/doc/user/content/ingest-data/redpanda-cloud.md

     ```

 1. Use the [`CREATE SOURCE`](/sql/create-source/) command to connect Materialize
-to your Redpanda Cloud cluster and start ingesting data from your target
+   to your Redpanda Cloud cluster and start ingesting data from your target topic.
-topic:
+   By default, the source will be created in the active cluster; to use a
+   different cluster, use the `IN CLUSTER` clause.

     ```sql
     CREATE SOURCE rp_source